Quick overview of RBC Avion Visa Infinite Privilege Card

 Is the RBC Avion Visa Infinite Privilege Card worth it?

-If you’ve got an income of $150,000 and a hankering for travel, I would say that this card is as worth it as many of its similarly priced peers, especially if you want the bonus without the three to six month minimum spend requirements of competitor cards.
+If you’ve got a hankering for travel, I would say that this card is as worth it as many of its similarly priced peers, especially if you want the bonus without the three to six month minimum spend requirements of competitor cards.

 That said, I think this card is best used alongside a suite of travel cards, up to and including the Amex Platinum (so long as fees don’t shake your knees).
 All that said, yes – I think the RBC Avion Visa Infinite Privilege is worth it.